The Amazing Spider-Man: Web of Fire

-The Amazing Spider-Man: Web of Fire is a side-scrolling action-adventure video game developed by BlueSky Software and Zono, and published by Sega exclusively for the 32X add-on in North America in 1996.
-Based on the popular Marvel Comics superhero Spider-Man, it is inspired by the long-running comic book mythology and adaptations in other media.
+The Amazing Spider-Man: Web of Fire is a 1996 action-adventure video game developed by BlueSky Software and Zono, and published by Sega for the 32X add-on.
+Based on the Marvel Comics superhero Spider-Man, it is inspired by the long-running comic book mythology and adaptations in other media.
 In the main storyline, the terrorist organization Hydra and the New Enforcers orchestrate a plot to shroud New York City under an electrical plasma grid, trapping its citizens.
 Spider-Man must confront each of the New Enforcers members, foil Hydra's plans, and save the city with the aid of Daredevil.

-Headed by co-producers Jerry Huber and Jerry Markota, Spider-Man: Web of Fire was created by most of the same team that previously worked on several projects at BlueSky Software such as Vectorman and its sequel.
-It was the last game released for the 32X platform in North America after Sega discontinued support for the add-on, who produced a limited run of copies in total as a result.
-It served as the final Marvel Comics-licensed release by Sega until 2008's Iron Man.
+Headed by co-producers Jerry Huber and Jerry Markota, Spider-Man: Web of Fire was created by most of the same team that previously worked on several projects at BlueSky Software, such as Vectorman and its sequel.
+It was the last game released for the 32X in North America, as Sega discontinued support for the add-on and produced a limited number of copies of the game as a result.
+It was also the final Marvel Comics-licensed release by Sega until 2008's Iron Man.